 The Airmen's Stories - S/Ldr.
 A Hess

-Alexander Hess was born in 1899 and was one of the oldest fighter pilots in the Battle of Britain.
+Alexander Hess was born on 4th May 1898 and was one of the oldest fighter pilots in the Battle of Britain.
 He was serving in the Czech Air Force before the war and when the Germans took over his country in March 1939 he escaped to Poland and was in the Czech Air Force there.

 After Poland fell in September 1939, Hess made his way to France and was commissioned in the Armee de l'Air late in the year.